PalisadoesFoundation/talawa-api/INSTALLATION.md

     Please review the contents of the `.env.sample` file for additional details.

-1. Build the `docker` image that will support `talawa-api`
+2. Build the `docker` image that will support `talawa-api`

         sudo docker-compose build

-1. Start the `docker` container.
+3. Start the `docker` container.
 This is the command you will use to start the server after reboots.

         sudo docker-compose up

+4. To stop the `docker` container, this is the command you can use.

+        sudo docker-compose down

 ## Standard Installation